Cantara/HTTPLoadTest-Baseline/doc/tutorial/05-loadtest-config.md

 (read/write) TestSpesifications (see further down for more information and examples of how to configure TestSpecifications).
 The LoadTestConfig also consist of the load-time, which is the longest allowed time the tests are allowed to run.
 You can define LoadTest global variables for each LoadTestConfig.

+* With your loadtest complete, it's time to [look at how to use the results to create benchmarks for the load](./doc/tutorial/06-benchmarks.md).